 The First Iteration Sun Basket Mobile Recipe Selection

-The challenge was to combine the comparative with the immersive to allow the user to have the organizational experience of easily being able to see all the recipes they’ve selected, while not losing that vicarious experience of the larger recipe tiles.
+The challenge was to combine the comparative ability to see the items the user has in their basket, with the immersive photographic experience of larger recipe tiles.
 We decided to evolve the web experience with some solutions that would allow us to build a mobile app with patters similar enough to make for a consistent experience when users switch between platforms.

 Use checks instead of numbers across mobile and desktop.